-This action & adventure, fantasy is a hardcover edition was published by Disney-Hyperion on April 27, 2010 and has 547 pages.
+action & adventure, fantasy that was published by Disney-Hyperion on April 27, 2010 and has 547 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Insider
+Other books by this author which I have reviewed include The Insider

 Third in the Kingdom Keepers fantasy adventure series revolving around a group of middle-schoolers charged with preventing the Overtakers from taking over Disney World.